 I absolutely LOVE pumpkin spice EVERYTHING!
 These Baked Pumpkin Spice Donuts just happen to be my grandson’s favourite after-school snack.

 Pumpkin cake donuts topped with a touch of cinnamon sugar.
-Since we can’t eat pumpkin pie all the time, this easy pumpkin donut recipe is a great alternative.
+Since we can’t eat pumpkin pie all the time, this easy oven-baked donut recipe is a great alternative.

-This recipe for baked pumpkin donuts is just as simple as my mom’s cake donuts, but with a couple more ingredients.
+This pumpkin donut recipe is just as simple as my mom’s cake donuts but with a couple more ingredients.

 - pumpkin puree